At first, Rayea was afraid of getting her Myalept injection, but now she'll help me when it's time for her shot.

 Here are some helpful questions that you can ask your doctor before starting Myalept and throughout your treatment.

-- How will I know if Myalept® is working?
+- How will I know if Myalept® is working for me?

 - How often will I need to have blood tests?